denish178/inventory-management-api-system/README.md

 ---

-## ✅ STEP 10: `Dockerfile`
+STEP 10: `Dockerfile`

-Here’s how to Dockerize your FastAPI app:
+Here’s how to Dockerize the FastAPI app:

 ### Create `Dockerfile` in root: